Belgian colonial empire: Tianjin Concession (1900–1931)

 The city of Tianjin (Tientsin), a treaty port in China (1860–1945) included nine foreign-controlled concessions (租界 (zūjiè)).
 In the years following the Boxer Rebellion, the diplomat Maurice Joostens negotiated a concession for Belgium.
 The Belgian concession was proclaimed on 7 November 1900 and spanned some 100 ha.
 Although Belgian companies invested in Tianjin, especially in the city's tram system, the Belgian concession remained inactive.
 An agreement was reached between the Belgian and Chinese governments in August 1929 to return the concession to China.
 The agreement was approved by the Belgian parliament on 13 July 1931.

 In the late 19th century, Belgian engineers were employed on construction of the Beijing–Hankou Railway, leading the Belgian government to unsuccessfully claim a concession in Hankou (Hankow).
-The Belgian claim was never formally recognised and the proposal was dropped in 1908.
+The Belgian claim was never formally recognized and the proposal was dropped in 1908.

 Tangier International Zone (1925–1956)

 In 1880 and 1905, Belgium was a signatory to the Madrid Convention and the Algeciras Conference on Morocco.
 Thus, from 1925 to 1940 and from 1945 to 1956, Belgium was one of the nine nations that administered the Tangier International Zone.
 The last two administrators (1954–1956) were Belgian, Belgium was also subordinate to the customs and financial administration and the gendarmerie in Tangier.